Universal Signs

-Universal Signs is a modern American Sign Language (ASL) film from 2008.
+Universal Signs is a 2008 American drama film made entirely using American Sign Language (ASL).
+It was written and directed by Ann Calamia.

 Plot

-After the death of his fiancée’s daughter while in his care, Andrew (Anthony Natale), a Deaf artist, becomes a prisoner of his own mind.
+After the death of his fiancée’s daughter while in his care, Andrew, a Deaf artist, becomes a prisoner of his own mind.
 Tormented day and night by memories and self-blame, Andrew falls in a downward spiral of depression and anger that alienates everyone around him.
-It is only through a serendipitous friendship and new love with Mary (Sabrina Lloyd) that Andrew is able to sense the life around him – forgive himself, rediscover his muse, and experience the transformative power of love.
+It is only through a serendipitous friendship and new love with Mary that Andrew is able to sense the life around him – forgive himself, rediscover his muse, and experience the transformative power of love.